Cubeir/Vanilla-RTX-App/README.md

   Allowing you to keep your personal favorite values and quickly re-tune newer versions without having to remember everything, or come back to the app and swap DLSS again or reinstall your BetterRTX preset quickly in case of a Minecraft update.

 - Top-left titlebar buttons in order:
+  - Check Vanilla RTX installation status and update availability: Logs which Vanilla RTX packs you have installed, and if so lists their version, then checks against remote to see if an update is available and lets you know the results.
   - Cycle themes: Change between dark, light, or system theme.
   - Help: Opens this page, which will hold up-to-date information about the app.
   - Donate: Opens the developer's Ko-Fi page.